CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet-part-1.md

 In an age when agents can write code in any programming language, it's fair to ask: why have agents write code in C#?

-Last year, I was a key part of the effort at Motion ($500m valuation, series C, post YCombinator startup) [to move the entire backend off of TypeScript + Node and shift to a combination of C# and F# for all future backends](https://engineering.usemotion.com/moving-off-of-typescript-e7bb1f3ad091).
+Last year, I was a technical lead on the effort at Motion ($500m valuation, series C, post YCombinator startup, ~40 engineers) [to move the entire backend off of TypeScript + Node and shift to a combination of C# and F# for all future backends](https://engineering.usemotion.com/moving-off-of-typescript-e7bb1f3ad091).

-The reasons are numerous and [I've written about this extensively before](https://typescript-is-like-csharp.chrlschn.dev/pages/intro-and-motivation.html), but it's worth summarizing this again in mid 2026 framed in the context of building in an agent first reality:
+The reasons are numerous and [I've written about this extensively before](https://typescript-is-like-csharp.chrlschn.dev/pages/intro-and-motivation.html), but it's worth summarizing this again in mid 2026 framed in the context of building in an agent-first reality:

 - Build- *and* run-time type checks provide a foundational layer of safety and correctness to check agent outputs
-- Clean, easy to understand error stacks (story is even better with upcoming C# 15 and runtime async); compare this to typical TypeScript type error stacks...
+- Clean, easy to understand build-time error traces; compare this to typical TypeScript type error stacks...
 - Roslyn static analyzers that allow for custom static analysis for agent guardrails
 - Roslyn source generators for terse runtime code to remove boilerplate and reduce context for agents on the read path
 - Extensively and richly documented with broad first-party libraries means that LLMs have very good coverage in their training data.
-While Python and JavaScript may have more coverage, the lack of a standard library and BCL means that there are many variants of how to accomplish the same task.
+While Python and JavaScript may have *more representation*, the lack of a standard library and BCL means that there are many variants of how to accomplish the same task.
 - EF Core (mature, powerful .NET ORM) provides build-time checks for database schemas and decreases the likelihood of runtime errors from schema changes.
 - Mature, stable, *consistent*, easy to use tooling and tool chain.
 Just `dotnet`.
 Again, easy for agents to work with, minimizing the need for skills or explanatory text for the agents.